poolup-devs/poolup_backend/README.md

 ## Deployment Instructions

 Currently the website uses Netlify for frontend's deployment and AWS for backend's deployment.
-Backend Node application uses systemd to maintain app's continuous execution with NGINX web server for reverse proxy with certbot SSL certification.
+Backend Node application uses systemd to maintain app's continuous execution.

 **Only the current engineering manager/ specified deployment manager should be able to access deployment servers**